NEW ZEALAND

 telling

 of the singer's passionate love for a married man.
-It seems to have been derived
+It was derived

 from a waiata tangi that asked a warrior named Kiri to avenge the murder of Moka.

-A much changed political version was sung at a powhere with the Prime Minister in 1896.
+A much changed political version was sung at a powhiri with the Prime Minister in 1896.

 Kei tohu mai, e Kiri,